-During my PhD, I have spent time interning at Semantic Scholar at the Allen Institute for AI, with Maria Antoniak and Tal August.
-Before my PhD, I was a Predoctoral Researcher at the NLU Group at Google Research, India where I worked with Partha Talukdar and Vinodkumar Prabhakaran.
-Before that, I spent a year at Microsoft Research, India working with Sunayana Sitaram and Monojit Choudhury.
+During my PhD, I have interned at Semantic Scholar at the Allen Institute for AI, with Maria Antoniak and Tal August.
+Before my PhD, I was a pre-doctoral researcher at Google Research, India and Technology, AI, Society, and Culture Team, working with Partha Talukdar and Vinodkumar Prabhakaran on fairness in the Indian context.
+Before that, I spent a year at Microsoft Research, India working with Sunayana Sitaram and Monojit Choudhury on scalable and interpretable multilingual evaluation and human-in-loop evaluation.
 I graduated from BITS Pilani with a B.E. in Computer Science in 2021.

 News: